KanuX-14/dwrite/README.md

 # dwrite
 ```

-This script have implemented sudo because to write partitions you need to have the administrator's authority.
+This script have implemented sudo, because to write partitions you need to have the administrator's authority.